 Side view of USAAF B17e 412667 (Texas Tornado), with some RNZAF personnel looking on.
 Believed to be at RNZAF Station Whenuapai as this aircraft crashed on takeoff on the night of 9/6/42 killing all on board.

-An aircraft the size of a B-17 must have impressed averybody that saw it in NZ in 1942, by its size alone if nothing else.
+An aircraft the size of a B-17 must have impressed everybody that saw it in NZ in 1942, by its size alone if nothing else.
 However the following year the RNZAF received its first C-47s and PBYs, which were roughly the same dimensions as a B-17, although with considerably lower operating weights.
 I would also think that the cockpit of a C-47 was somewhat further from the ground than the Boeing, while the PBY was, well, very much closer to the water.
 David D

 Just checked Maguire's link to the "Goliath's Apprentice" (Brian Hewson's thesis) and particularly page 135.
 This requires careful reading, as it is very easy to jump to the wrong conclusion.
-For instance in 1st para, lines 6/7, it would seem that the American aircraft at Hamilton on which overhauls had ceased owing to lack of spares, were actually the RNZAF's Hudsons, certainly not B-17s (I think this is pretty clear by the context).
-Also I see my name is listed amongst the acknowledgements, although do not recall giving Brian any particular advice on such things as engine overhauls or B-17s, in fact my vague memory of that time is that we just discussed broad generalities on various obscure things.
+For instance in 1st para, lines 6/7, it would seem that the American aircraft at Hamilton on which overhauls had ceased owing to lack of spares, were actually the RNZAF's own Hudsons, certainly not B-17s (I think this is pretty clear by the context).
+Also I see my name is listed among the acknowledgements, although do not recall giving Brian any particular advice on such things as engine overhauls or B-17s, in fact my vague memory of that time is that we just discussed broad generalities on various obscure things.
 I certainly did not see any of the m/s (at the Museum) until after it was published.
 If I had had previous access to this document I would most certainly have wanted to discuss some of these statements for my own satisfaction.

-The other statements in same para mentioned above concerning B-17s and Cyclone engines at Hamilton are to me somewhat problematic, and my reading is that the 30 "Cyclone" complete overhauls "sets" for the American B-17 programme (almost certainly related to the B-17s with South Pacific command at the time, located at Guadalcanal and Nandi), and it is possible that these overhauls could have been carried out by Hamilton as a rush job, if the major American engine overhauls depot at New Caledonia was overwhelmed with engines requiring "majors", and Hamilton had spare capacity for this work.
+The other statements in same para mentioned above concerning B-17s and Cyclone engines at Hamilton are to me somewhat problematic, and my reading is that the 30 "Cyclone" complete overhauls "sets" for the American B-17 programme (almost certainly related to the B-17s with South Pacific command at the time, located at Guadalcanal and Nandi), and it is possible that these overhauls could have been carried out by Hamilton as a rush job if the major American engine overhaul depot at New Caledonia was overwhelmed with engines requiring "majors", and Hamilton had spare capacity for this work.
 Of course it is equally possible that this engine overhaul programme, although seemingly already authorised, arranged and under way, may never have proceeded; perhaps the Americans may have had second thoughts about trusting the RNZAF technical personnel at Hamilton with such work on which many American lives would soon depend, and they could have got a case of cold feet.
-Remember that to the Americans, the RNZAF was an odd little creature, technical expertise unknown (although they did by this time trust RNZAF officers and airmen on duty in the South Pacific as they came under full American operational command and were expected to perform, and did.
+Remember that to the Americans, the RNZAF was an odd little creature, technical expertise unknown, although they did by this time trust RNZAF officers and airmen on duty in the South Pacific as they came under full American operational command and were expected to perform, and did.
 Just a thought.

 Quite prepared to accept that R-1820 (Cyclone) overhauls were undertaken at Hamilton if more conclusive evidence comes to light.